zzzprojects/docs/learnentityframeworkcore.com/pages/query-types.md

                     inner join Customers c on o.CustomerId = c.CustomerId
                     group by oi.OrderId, c.Name, o.DateCreated");
 ```
-If one of the properties of the query type is a complex type, such as the `Customer` property in the previous example, you must include columns for all of the complex type's properties, too.
+If one of the properties of the query type is a complex type, such as the `Customer` property in the previous example, you must include columns for all of the complex type's properties too.

 The main benefit of this approach is that you do not have to create a View or Table in the database to represent a non-entity type.